jlcmes/libGDX-Net/README.md

 1. Download the Server for desktop from here: https://googledrive.com/host/0B2aidpXTzgAKTGEwUDBmcXlsTEk/pro/servidor.jar
 2. Run the server on your PC.
-3. Run the Client directly from: https://googledrive.com/host/0B2aidpXTzgAKTGEwUDBmcXlsTEk/ or download it from: https://googledrive.com/host/0B2aidpXTzgAKTGEwUDBmcXlsTEk/pro/cliente.jar
+3. Run the Client downloading it from: https://googledrive.com/host/0B2aidpXTzgAKTGEwUDBmcXlsTEk/pro/cliente.jar
 4. Move the Card!

 How to use it